Eriksh/Arduino-RunnerGame/README.md

 About
 ---
 This was a quick game I developed on the arduino to familiarize myself with the LCD.
-It is very basic, any movements you make the player do will not be seen until the next refresh cycle.

 Installing & Running
 ---